University-of-Mons/sismic-tutorial/sismic-tutorial.md

     statechart.execute_once()
 ```

-Finally, these functions are called by events of mouse at certains positions in the main loop of the display:
+Finally, these functions are called by events of mouse at certain positions in the main loop of the display:
 ```py
 # Infinite loop for the display
 running = True